PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 Started in late December 2018 PySimpleGUIWx started with the SystemTray Icon feature.
 This enabled the package to have one fully functioning feature that can be used along with tkinter to provide a complete program.
 The System Tray feature is complete and working very well.
 It was used not long ago in a corporate setting and has been performing with few problems reported.

 The Windowing code was coming together with Reads operational.
-The elements were getting completed on a regular basis.
+The elements were getting completed regularly.
 But I ran into multiwindow problems.
 And it was at about this time that Remi was suggested as a port.

 Remi (the "web port") overnight lept the WxPython effort and Web became a #1 priority and continues to be.
 The thought is that the desktop was well represented with PySimpleGUI, PySimpleGUIQt, and PySimpleGUIWx.
-Between those ports is a solid winowing system and 2 system tray implementations and a nearly feature complete Qt effort.
+Between those ports is a solid windowing system, 2 system tray implementations, and a nearly feature-complete Qt effort.
 So, the team was switched over to PySimpleGUIWeb.

 ## Web Version (Remi)